barryclark/jekyll-now/about.md

 ### Contact me

-Reach out on twitter, or drop me an email at myFirstName_myLastName@me.com
+Reach out on twitter @jamxf, or drop me an email at myFirstName_myLastName@me.com